MariaDawes/CMS-EmployeeTracker/README.md

 The software will run in any Laptop, iPad and phone.

 # Results
-*  The command-line application should: add departments, roles, employees; view departments, roles, employees; update employee roles
+*  The command-line application should provide full access to performing inclusing, update and deletion of employees in a database.
+Also, it should allow slicing the data for viewing in many different ways.

 ## Submission
- The URL of the GitHub repository
+ The URL of the GitHub repository has been added to BootCamp Spot

 ## Screenshots